2sic/app-qr/readme.md

 The App uses inline-styles and style tags, which you can directly adjust in the templates.

+## Special Thanks to

+https://papnkukn.github.io/qrcode-svg/ for an awesome JavaScript QR-Code Generator

 ## History

 * v01.00 ca. 2015